wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1692377356/dbs-gartner-2022-570x592_gyy82c.png"><img alt="dbs-gartner-2022-570x592.png" width="570" height="592" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1692377356/dbs-gartner-2022-570x592_gyy82c.png"></a>

-My notes on some of the other cloud database vendors are at these links:
-   * <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a>
+Some may argue that <a target="_blank" href="https://wilsonmar.github.io/snowflake/">Snowflake</a> and Databricks for their "Delta Lake" (using Parquet-structured data) removes the separation between OLTP and OLAP is now leading the field.
+Also see my notes on:
    * <a target="_blank" href="https://wilsonmar.github.io/azure-data/">Microsoft/Azure Data</a>
    * <a target="_blank" href="https://wilsonmar.github.io/tableau/">Tableau (a Salesforce company)</a>
-   * Databricks for "Delta Lake" using Parquet-structured data on S3
    <br /><br />

 Below is an alphabetical list of third-party databases cloud customers can install in AWS like (some like they used to do on-prem):